Monson Well Capacity

 Woburn, MA 01888-4110

-Fiscal Year 2013 Water & Sewer Balances WILL become a Lien on Property if not paid immediately
+Fiscal Year 2014 Water & Sewer Balances WILL become a Lien on Property if not paid by November 1, 2014

-Prior year Water and Sewer balances WILL BECOME A LIEN ON PROPERTY and will be reflected on the Actual Real Estate Bills due in February and May 2014 IF THESE BALANCES ARE NOT PAID IN FULL BY NOVEMBER 1, 2013.
+Prior year Water and Sewer balances WILL BECOME A LIEN ON PROPERTY and will be reflected on the Actual Real Estate Bills due in February and May 2015

 Fiscal Year 2014 Quarterly Water & Sewer Bills